-Most criminal matters are not assigned to a district judge until after the United application for the appointment of counsel to represent the target of a federal 1 2 3 4 5 6 7 8 investigation relating to potential charges that might be punishable by death, a district judge shall immediately be randomly assigned from the Complex Criminal Assignment Deck for the division in which the ex parte application for the appointment of counsel was filed.
+Most criminal matters are not assigned to a district judge until after the United States Attorney has filed an indictment or information and a criminal case number has been assigned.
+Notwithstanding this general practice, upon the filing of an ex parte application for the appointment of counsel to represent the target of a federal investigation relating to potential charges that might be punishable by death, a district judge shall immediately be randomly assigned from the Complex Criminal Assignment Deck for the division in which the ex parte application for the appointment of counsel was filed.
 Absent extraordinary circumstances, all pre-indictment ex parte applications for the appointment of counsel should be filed in the division in which the majority of the events, acts, or omissions being investigated are claimed to have occurred, and should include the phrase "PRE-INDICTMENT DEATH-ELIGIBLE MATTER" in the caption of the application under the title of the document.